pavanbhat/Hand_Detection/README.md

 # Hand_Detection
-All materials used are as part of the curriculum designed by Prof. Thomas Kinsman for course CSCI 631 at Rochester Institute of Technology.

 A real-time hand detection and tracking system created using controlled environments(i.e. by recording a video) where the background of an input needs to be plain.